9gustin/react-notion-render/README.md

 [![NPM](https://img.shields.io/npm/v/@9gustin/react-notion-render.svg)](https://www.npmjs.com/package/@9gustin/react-notion-render) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ## Description
 This package **not make calls to Notion API** .
 The purpose of this library is convert the Notion API response to HTML.
-The Notion's API return the content of page with an structure of blocks([example](https://github.com/9gustin/react-notion-render/blob/main/example/src/mockedData.json)) and this library resolve that structure.
+The Notion's API return the content of page with an structure of blocks([example](https://github.com/9gustin/react-notion-render/blob/main/example/src/mockedData.json)) and this library resolve that structure. <br />
+Now you can use Custom components to extend supported Notion blocks ;)

 ## Install